SRombauts/UEGitPlugin/README.md

 ### Status

-Pre-Alpha under early development: v0.0 only displays icons to show modified files for UE 4.1
+Pre-Alpha under early development: v0.0 only displays status icons to show modified files for UE 4.1, and can revert modifications.

+What cannot be done presently:
+- initialize a new Git repository: you have to do it by yourself when creating a new UE4 Game Project.
+- log history of a file (but work in progress)
+- diff with a previous version of a file
+- delete a file
+- checkout a file
+- checkin/commit a file
+- Pull/Fetch/Push are not possible within the current Editor workflow
+- Branch and Merge are not possible within the current Editor workflow (but this is on Epic Roadmap)

 ### Getting started